-It is appropriate to observe a period of silence at home, especially between the hours of noon and three o’clock in the afternoon.
+Some churches hold prayer services during the three hours of Christ's suffering on the Cross.
+It would be appropriate to observe a period of silence at home, for devotional reading and private prayer for example no radio, television, especially between the hours of noon and three o'clock in the afternoon.

-Feast of the Ascension: Ascension is celebrated on the fortieth day after Easter Sunday, commemorating the Ascending of Christ into Heaven.
-The liturgy on this day celebrates the entry of Christ into heaven with a human body glorified which is a pledge of our glorification with Him.
+The feast of the Ascension is celebrated on the fortieth day after Easter Sunday, commemorating the Ascension of Christ into Heaven and His completion of the work of our redemption.
+The liturgy on this day celebrates the entry of Christ into heaven with our human nature glorified, and the pledge of our glorification with Him.
 In the past processions outside the church were held on this day to imitate Christ's leading the Apostles out of the city to the Mount of Olives, and to commemorate the entry of Christ into heaven.
 After the Gospel on this day the Paschal Candle is extinguished.

-Pentecost: This is Greek word for ‘fiftieth’, commemorating the descent of the Holy Spirit on the Apostles fifty days after the Resurrection.
+Pentecost, from the Greek word for ‘fiftieth’, commemorates the descent of the Holy Spirit on the Apostles fifty days after the Resurrection.
+It is also called Whitsunday.
 This feast is very ancient, dating back to the first century.
-The Vespers hymn for this feast is Veni Creator Spiritus/Come Creator Spirit.
-Red vestments are worn to commemorate the love of the Holy Spirit representing the tongues of fire.
-Throughout the Easter Season Regina Coeli/Queen of Heaven is said instead of Angelus prayer.
+The Vespers Hymn for this feast is the Veni, Creator Spiritus ‘Come, Creator Spirit’ and the sequence for the Mass is the Veni sancte Spiritus “Come, Holy Spirit”.
+Red vestments are worn to commemorate the love of the Holy Spirit, or to represent the tongues of fire.
+Throughout the Easter Season, the Regina Coeli/Queen of Heaven” is said as the mealtime Angelus prayer.